es-clip/es-clip.github.io/draft.md

    </table>
    <figcaption style="text-align: left; color:#FF6C00; padding-top: 0;">Figure: Compare choices of evolution algorithm</figcaption>
    <figcaption style="text-align: left; padding-top: 0;">
-      Compare choices of evolution algorithm: Ours (PGPE with ClipUp) vs. a basic evolution algorithm (mutation with simulated Annealing)<dt-cite key="alteredqualia2008evolutiongenetic"></dt-cite>.
+      Compare choices of evolution algorithm: Ours (PGPE with ClipUp) vs. a basic evolution algorithm (mutation with simulated annealing)<dt-cite key="alteredqualia2008evolutiongenetic"></dt-cite>.
 Both setting fits 50 triangles and all choices except for the evolution algorithm are the same.
       We show the evolved result and evolution process of ours and the basic algorithm at the end of 10,000 iterations, and the result of the basic algorithm after running <em>56</em> times more iterations.
       We show 100% -  L2 Loss as fitness.
    </figcaption>